 This is the biggest downside of Ghost and the most missed feature.
 Unlike WordPress, Ghost core does not have a built-in comment system.
-Either you have to use third party services like Disqus or create one yourself.
+Either you have to use third party services like Disqus, Hyvor Talk or create one yourself.

-Ghost does not have a proper option to take backups of entire websites and database.
+Ghost does not have a proper option to take backups of entire website.
 So, you have to do it manually or configure your web hosting control panel to take backups automatically.

-Ghost has an option to export content to a JSON file.
+Ghost has an option to export all posts, pages and settings to a JSON file.

 On the other hand, WordPress comes with the famous 5 minute installation.
 Almost all hosting providers offer a WordPress One-Click installation.
 This makes the installation of WordPress an easy task.

 👎Search API for themes

 Ghost does not offer a search API for themes.
 You need to make some tweaks to the theme files to implement search on your blog.